vanadium/website/content/tutorials/security/agent.md

 The problem in that is not the blessing being sent 'in the clear' - that's OK.
 The problem is that the person issuing the commands _has direct access to credential data on both sides_.
+The way blessings have been generated so far in the tutorials - in which you the tutee casually exploited your read access to the private keys of both the blessor and blessee - isn't practical for blessings being granted between disjoint principals remote from each other on a network.

 The agent, and the command `principal recvblessing`, make the act of blessing much more secure.

-The following example involves two processes, securely running under distinct agents (neither process can see private keys).
+The following example involves two processes, securely running with distinct agents started automatically (neither process can see private keys).

 The first process, running as Bob, will get into a state where it _waits_ for a blessing.
 The second process, running as Alice, will